grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "How y'all be fuckin' doing?" he asked, while still standing on the deck of the _Gnat_.

 "Job completed, and unloading; as you can see," said Percy.
-"How'd you find us Shakes?"
+"How'd you find us, Shakes?"

 "Captain Shakes, if you please.
 As for finding you: it was fuckin' Herschel of course!
 Hang on..."
 He disappeared into the sail and came back up with a little gray puff of feathers in his hand.
 Once he got his arms up above the sail, he tossed Herschel into the air.
 Herschel flapped and then flew circles around the _Gnat_ excitedly while Shakes leapt over to the dock to join Hemi and Percy.